deltachat/deltachat-pages/en/spec.md

 ---
-title: Chat specification
+title: Email-chat specification
 layout: default
 ---

-# Chat specification v0.9.0
+# Email-chat specification v0.9.0

-This document describes how emails can be used to piggyback typical messenger information while staying compatible to existing MUAs.
+This document describes how emails can be used to implement typical messenger functions while staying compatible to existing MUAs.

 - [Outgoing messages](#outgoing-messages)
 - [Incoming messages](#incoming-messages)